November 4, 2019

 Fortunately, we know how to delay or prevent diabetes from developing.

 Many studies have looked at the benefits of diet, exercise, and medication in preventing diabetes.
 While medications such as metformin can be used to treat prediabetes, they don’t fix the long term problem—they only seem to DELAY progression to diabetes for a few years.

 The only way to truly prevent an eventual diagnosis of diabetes—in which your body is no longer using sugar properly—is to change your lifestyle.
 In fact, losing 5-10% of your body weight will drastically cut your risk of diabetes by double the amount of medication alone.

 And don’t forget the power of regular exercise.
 One study showed a daily walking program lowered average blood sugars, even if the patients did not lose weight.

 How To Prevent Prediabetes From Becoming Diabetes

 - Change your diet in a way that leads to a sustainable lifestyle change.
-LG Health/Penn Medicine's Diabetes and Nutrition Center has an excellent class designed specifically for people with prediabetes to help them get started and set realistic goals.
+The Diabetes and Nutrition Center at Penn Medicine Lancaster General Health has an excellent class designed specifically for people with prediabetes to help them get started and set realistic goals.
 Since insurances typically do not pay for this service, it’s offered at a significantly reduced rate.